Adhamkmopp/Thesis/README.md

 write.table(z, paste(args,out,".filteredplus", sep=""), sep = "\t", col.names = F, row.names = F, quote = F) # output in the same directory with  sample.filtered extension
 ```
 ## The Main Script
 The R script below does everything all in all.
-It does some housekeeping firstly (like transforming problematic viral names into simpler names and such) and performs various other transformations for generating tabular summary statitsics and the plots and figures (base-r, NOT ggplot2).
+It does some heavy housekeeping firstly (like transforming problematic viral names into simpler names and such) and performs various other transformations for generating tabular summary statitsics and the plots and figures (base-r, NOT ggplot2).
 But the main bulk of the computation occurs in the bwaGitme and bwaReadme functions that calculated viral abundances (it was also the most enjoyable to code).
 The output was then collected and presented as part of the final report.

 ```r
 library(scales)